TF2024/tf-fm-analysis/README.md

 * Populate the folder `Datasets` in order for the code to run, according to the datasets specified under each notebook in the section below.
 * Run the notebooks in the order specified below.

+## R setup
+* Each notebook loads only the packages it requires.
+Ensure that packages are installed first.
+* The `here` package is used to set the working directory to the project root, ensuring consistent file paths.

 ## Notebooks

 ### v3_cleaning.Rmd